Domino-Blockchain/sample-domi-contracts/README.md

 ### Build the on-chain program

-There is both a Rust and C version of the on-chain program, whichever is built last will be the one used when running the example.
+There is both a Rust, C and WASM version of the on-chain program, whichever is built last will be the one used when running the example.

 ```bash